DEFRA/ffc-messaging/README.md

 `subject` - Optional, if the body alone is not sufficient to give context to the recipient.
 For example, `myImage.jpeg`.

-`sender` - Name of the service sending the message.
+`source` - Name of the service sending the message.
 For example, `ffc-demo-claim-service`

 `correlationId` - Optional, if distributed tracing through Application Insights is required.